oracle-livelabs/developer/dev-ai-app-dev-telecommunication/user-story/user-story.md

     ![Select David](./images/david-white.png =50%x*)

-2. We will upload a document to update 's customers's document.
+2. We will upload a document to update the customers's network configuration.
 On the Customer Details page, click the **Upload Document** button.
 The PDF file has been loaded.
 Then click the **Process PDF** button

     ![Upload Document](./images/upload-document.png =50%x*)